rocjs/roc-package-web-app-react/GUIDE.md

 These follow `roc-plugin-style-sass` and will no longer be available if you remove the plugin from your project.

+Styling components is an area with a lot of differing opinions and available options in the community.
+Using the plugin as-is will **save you a lot of time** unless you strictly need something else.

 ## Adding extra resources

 If you need to include extra resources like global styles or scripts into the start of your application bundle this can be done using the `--build-resources` configuration.